ampapacek/SAGE/README.md

 - All uploads and rendered files are stored under `./data/` (gitignored).
 - PDF rendering uses `pdf2image` and Poppler.
 - LLM responses must be strict JSON; invalid responses are stored as errors.
+- Multiple providers can be configured; select provider + model per grading guide and job in the UI.

+## License

+Apache-2.0.
+See `LICENSE`.